hyongtao-db/dify-docs/en/guides/application-orchestrate/chatbot-application.md

 After debugging your application, click the **"Publish"** button in the top right corner to create a standalone AI application.
 In addition to experiencing the application via a public URL, you can also perform secondary development based on APIs, embed it into websites, and more.
 For details, please refer to [Publishing](https://docs.dify.ai/guides/application-publishing).

 If you want to customize the application that you share, you can Fork our open source [WebApp template](https://github.com/langgenius/webapp-conversation).
 Based on the template, you can modify the application to meet your specific needs and style requirements.

+### FAQ

+**How ​​to add a third-party tool within the chatbot?**

+The chatbot app does not support adding third-party tools.
+You can add third-party tools within your [agent](../application-orchestrate/agent.md).